Cryptocurrency-earning credit cards have arrived — but are they worth it?

 For example, if you spent $1,000 on the Citi® Double Cash Card, you’d end up with $20 in cash back and could then purchase $20 of Bitcoin (or any other cryptocurrency) through a website like Coinbase or SoFi.
 However, if you spent $1,000 on the BlockFi card, you’d end up with $15 in Bitcoin.
 The Double Cash card also doesn’t have an annual fee, while you have to put $150 upfront to earn Bitcoin through the BlockFi card.

 Sign up bonuses could be a quick way to earn cash to purchase crypto.
-Take the Chase Sapphire Preferred® Card, it comes with a 60,000 point welcome bonus after spending $4,000 in the first 3 months of account opening.
-Those 60,000 points can be cashed out for a $600 statement credit (or for $750 of dining, groceries and home improvements purchases through Chase’s Pay Yourself back tool).
+Take the Chase Sapphire Preferred® Card, it comes with a 80,000 point welcome bonus after spending $4,000 in the first 3 months of account opening.
+Those 80,000 points can be cashed out for a $800 statement credit.
 Again, you could take that cash and purchase any sort of cryptocurrency through the brokerage of your choice.

 Finally, it’s important to note that many cryptocurrencies see huge fluctuations in value, often within days or weeks.
 Be prepared that the rewards you earn could be worth a lot less, or more, one day to the next.